drio/py.analysis/pipelines/capture_efficiency/README.md

 ### Filtering criteria

 Very simple: find the average read depth for all the exons.
-The use that average to create an interval of valid read depth.
+Then use that average to create an interval of valid read depth.
 Any exon with a read depth within the interval will pass the filter.

 The interval will be generated like this: